Alfresco/docs-alfresco/content-services/5.2/using/sites/index.md

     Now that you've created a site, you can start to customize it, in much the same way as you did with your personal dashboard.

-This video shows the steps in the tutorial.

 ## Customizing the site dashboard {#customizing-the-site-dashboard}

 A site dashboard displays all information and activities associated with the site.
 You can customize the site dashboard just as you did with your personal dashboard.